dejurin/crypto-converter-widget/README.md

 * Size: ≈71.5 kBytes;
 * License: MIT

+> ❗ The current version of the HTML widget and WordPress plugin may differ, due to different development.
+The core and functionality of the widget is not different.

 [![WordPress Plugin Version](https://img.shields.io/wordpress/plugin/v/crypto-converter-widget?label=WordPress&logo=wordpress)](https://wordpress.org/plugins/crypto-converter-widget/)

 The __[Crypto Converter Widget](https://co-w.io)__ — is a powerful and easy-to-use with beauty UI real-time web tool to conversion cryptocurrencies FOR ANY WEBSITES.
 Customers can choose from available ≈170 fiat currencies and ≈1,656 crypto.
 For FREE.